vientooscuro/AmplitudeSessionReplay-iOS/README.md

 ### Amplitude-iOS

+1. Make sure the Analytics SDK is on version 8.22.0 or higher

-1. Use target/subspec: `AmplitudeiOSSessionReplayMiddleware`
+2. Use target/subspec: `AmplitudeiOSSessionReplayMiddleware`

-2. Import the framework:
+3. Import the framework:
 ```
 import AmplitudeiOSSessionReplayMiddleware
 ```

-3. Add the plugin to your Amplitude instance:
+4. Add the plugin to your Amplitude instance:
 ```
 amplitude.addEventMiddleware(AmplitudeiOSSessionReplayMiddleware())
 ```